-Celebraciones: With pride, we celebrate in all our

-regional offices the years of service of more than 3,400 employees who, in 2024, celebrated between 5 and 45 years of work in our company, recognizing their passion, commitment, and effort over these years.
+Celebraciones: With pride. we Celebraciones celebrate in all otivos para sonreí our regional offices the years of service of more than 3,400 employees who, in 2024, celebrated between 5 and 45 years of work in our company, recognizing their passion, commitment, and effort over these years.
 Their years of experience and unparalleled dedication have led us to achieve great accomplishments.
 Their journey is a testament to their loyalty, commitment, and passion for continuing to fulfill our Higher Purpose: Nourishing Opportunities for Colombia.